-Improving Global AML/CFT Compliance: on-going process - 28 October 2011
+Improving Global AML/CFT Compliance: on-going process - 16 February 2012

-Paris, 28 October 2011 - As part of its on-going review of compliance with the AML/CFT standards, the FATF has to date identified the following jurisdictions which have strategic AML/CFT deficiencies for which they have developed an action plan with the FATF.
+Paris, 16 February 2012 - As part of its on-going review of compliance with the AML/CFT standards, the FATF has to date identified the following jurisdictions which have strategic AML/CFT deficiencies for which they have developed an action plan with the FATF .
 While the situations differ among each jurisdiction, each jurisdiction has provided a written high-level political commitment to address the identified deficiencies.
 The FATF welcomes these commitments.

 A large number of jurisdictions have not yet been reviewed by the FATF.
 The FATF continues to identify additional jurisdictions, on an on-going basis, that pose a risk to the international financial system.
-The FATF has additionally begun initial reviews of a number of other jurisdictions as part of this process and will present its findings next year.
+The FATF has additionally begun initial reviews of a number of other jurisdictions as part of this process and will present its findings later this year.